smith-chem-wisc/FlashLFQ/README.md

 Alternatively, FlashLFQ is bundled into MetaMorpheus, which can be downloaded [here](https://github.com/smith-chem-wisc/MetaMorpheus).
 MetaMorpheus is a full-featured GUI proteomics software suite that features mass-calibration, PTM-discovery, search algorithms, and FlashLFQ built in.

 # Usage
-FlashLFQ is currently a command-line program, though it is also built into the MetaMorpheus GUI (see [MetaMorpheus](https://github.com/smith-chem-wisc/MetaMorpheus)).
+FlashLFQ can be used as a command-line program or in a graphical user interface (GUI).
+It is also built into the MetaMorpheus GUI (see [MetaMorpheus](https://github.com/smith-chem-wisc/MetaMorpheus)).

-To use the FlashLFQ standalone version, run the "FlashLFQExecutable.exe" program with command-line arguments.
-At minimum, the --idt (the identification file) and --rep (the raw file repository) must be specified.
+To use the FlashLFQ standalone command-line version, run the "CMD.exe" program with command-line arguments.
+At minimum, the --idt (the identification file) and --rep (the spectra file repository) must be specified.

 Preferably, when specifying a filepath, use the absolute file path inside of quotes.
 Examples are listed below.